David Allan Coe

-David Allan Coe (born September 6, 1939) is an American singer and songwriter.
-Coe took up music after spending much of his early life in reform schools and prisons, and first became notable for busking in Nashville.
-He initially played mostly in the blues style, before transitioning to country music, becoming a major part of the 1970s outlaw country scene.
-His biggest hits include "You Never Even Called Me by My Name", "Longhaired Redneck", "The Ride", "Mona Lisa Lost Her Smile", and "She Used to Love Me a Lot".
+David Allan Coe (September 6, 1939 – April 29, 2026), also known by his initials DAC, was an American outlaw country singer and songwriter.
+Coe took up music after spending much of his early life in reform schools and prisons.
+He first came to prominence for busking in Nashville and initially played mostly in the blues style, before transitioning to country music, becoming a major part of the 1970s outlaw country scene.
+His biggest hits include "You Never Even Call Me by My Name", "Longhaired Redneck", "The Ride", "Mona Lisa Lost Her Smile", and "She Used to Love Me a Lot".

-His most popular songs performed by others are the number-one hits "Would You Lay With Me (In a Field of Stone)" sung by Tanya Tucker and Johnny Paycheck's rendition of "Take This Job and Shove It".
+Coe's most popular songs covered by other artists include the number-one hits "Would You Lay With Me (In a Field of Stone)", sung by Tanya Tucker, and Johnny Paycheck's rendition of "Take This Job and Shove It".
 The latter inspired the movie of the same name.
-Coe's rebellious attitude, wild image and unconventional lifestyle set him apart from other country performers, both winning him legions of fans and hindering his mainstream success by alienating the music industry establishment.
-Coe continues to be a popular performer on the country music circuit.
+Coe's rebellious attitude, wild image, and unconventional lifestyle set him apart from other country performers, both winning him legions of fans and hindering his mainstream success by alienating the music industry establishment, while his use of profane lyrics, including racial slurs, in some of his songs also drew controversy during his career.
+Regardless, Coe remained a popular performer on the country music circuit until his death.

-Biography
+Background

 Coe was born in Akron, Ohio, on September 6, 1939.
 His favorite singer as a child was Johnny Ace.
-After being sent to the Starr Commonwealth for Boys reform school at the age of nine, he spent much of the next two decades in correctional facilities, including three years at the Ohio Penitentiary.
+After being sent to the Starr Commonwealth for Boys reform school at the age of nine, he spent much of the next two decades in correctional facilities, including three years at the Ohio Penitentiary and Lancaster Industrial School.
 Coe said he received encouragement to begin writing songs from Screamin' Jay Hawkins, with whom he had spent time in prison.
+He started writing songs in prison by 1963.

 After concluding another prison term in 1967, Coe embarked on a music career in Nashville, living in a hearse, which he parked in front of the Ryman Auditorium while he performed on the street.
 He caught the attention of Shelby Singleton, owner of the independent record label Plantation Records and signed a contract with his label.
-Coe is a retired member of the Louisville, Kentucky chapter of the Outlaws Motorcycle Club.
+Coe was a member of the Louisville, Kentucky, chapter of the Outlaws Motorcycle Club.

-He is the father of Tyler Mahan Coe, the creator of the Cocaine & Rhinestones podcast, which chronicles the history of country music.
-He has four children with Jody Lynn Coe.
+He was the father of Tyler Mahan Coe, the creator of the Cocaine & Rhinestones podcast, which chronicles the history of country music.
+He had four children with Jody Lynn Coe.

 According to news sources, in 2007, he owed over $300,000 in child support.